By Barbara Falconer Newhall

 I know what you’re thinking: Even if my vintage 1977 dress were to fit the bride, odds are it wouldn’t fit her sensibilities.

 And you would be right.
-The two of us have a biggish taste gap going on here.
-I go for detailed and traditional.
-She likes sleek and mid-century modern.
+There’s a biggish taste gap going on here.
+My wedding dress was detailed and traditional.
+My daughter-in-law likes sleek and mid-century modern.

 There’s also this to consider: How would Peter feel about seeing his bride come down the aisle in his mother’s wedding gown?